-The student disciplinary procedure is the method by which allegations of a student’s violations of the conduct code or academic honesty policy are investigated and acted upon.
+The student disciplinary procedure is the method by which allegations of a student’s violations of the conduct code are investigated and acted upon.
 The procedure ensures due process in all allegations, as well as avenues of appeal, if the student feels that an incorrect judgment has been made or that the student’s rights have been violated.

 A student is defined as one who is, or at the time of the incident(s) leading to disciplinary action was, duly and legally registered as a student, either credit or noncredit, at RCC.
 A student is further defined as one for whom tuition or fees have been paid, credited, or waived.

 A Disciplinary Action is an action taken by the College against a student for behaviors that are illegal or that violate College policies.
 Disciplinary actions may involve one or more of the following:

 - Referral to a community rehabilitation program (especially for alcohol or drug-related offenses).

 - Payment by the student for property damages that may have occurred.